exanauts/BlockNLPAlgorithms.jl/README.md

     - `BlockNLPAlgorithms.DualDecomposition`
     - `BlockNLPAlgorithms.ADMM`
     - `BlockNLPAlgorithms.ProxADMM`
 - `options` are the optional arguments to customize the behavior of the decomposition solver.
-Available solver options are listed in the next subsection.
+Available solver options are listed in the "Solver Options" subsection.

+### Instructions for interfacing a subproblem solver
+This package allows the user to provide their own subproblem solver.
+As an illustrative example, we show the steps to interface this package with a projected gradient descent based solver in `MySolver.jl` file in the `test` directory.

 ### Solver options